Shaaali/identity-apps/docs/guides/applications/integrate-public-client.md

-# Build login for public clients using OpenID Connect
+# Build login for public clients with OpenID Connect

 A public client is an application which cannot keep the client credentials in secure way. <a href="/guides/applications/spa/">Single-page applications</a>, and native mobile applications are some examples for public clients.